Articles on: All about Neckbands

 • Bring cattle into the yards.

-• Use clean water and a brush or sponge to gently remove mud from both solar panels.
+• Use clean water and a brush or sponge to remove mud from both solar panels.

-If at all possible, let devices spend a few hours in direct sunlight to restore charge levels.
+If at all possible, let devices spend a few hours in direct sunlight to recover some charge levels.

 If practical, rotate cattle to drier paddocks or slightly higher ground when conditions become too muddy.